weddy7/activities_faustinoweddy/README.md

 Yes as a student in BSIT course we are all trained (or bihasa) when it comes to programming of code and development.
-As a IT student it's up to the person on what he/she capable or the limit of the knowledge or more knowledge when it come in code because programmers are like I think the challenge of coding.
+As an IT student it's up to the person on what he/she capable or the limit of the knowledge or more knowledge when it come in code because programmers are like I think the challenge of coding.